 The fact that I watch too much “Law and Order” aside, the accidental text really is quite the interesting conundrum.
 It’s one way to remind someone that you still exist.
 It, perhaps, opens up a new conversation with someone you haven’t spoken to in a long time.
 However, it’s kind of a lame move.
 Why not just call the person if you really want to talk to them?
 Why fake a text?
 Apparently, even flirting has gone the passive aggressive route these days.

 The digital age leaves a lot open to interpretation.
-It’s difficult to read tones, or intentions, when you cannot hear a person’s tone or see their face.
+It’s difficult to read tone, or intentions, when you cannot hear a person’s tone or see their face.
 Likewise, it’s a lot easier to hide behind “Oops, accidentally hit send!” when your message doesn’t achieve the desired result.